 Formaldehyde occurs naturally in common fruits and vegetables (even organic ones).
 “Unless people calling for removal of quaternium-15 are also keeping their children from eating apples and french fries,” Hartings says, “I think their activism might be misplaced.”

 So while it’s true Johnson & Johnson reformulated its products due to growing consumer “chemophobia,” the decision was driven by a marketing initiative and not a proven health safety issue.
-Moreover, the reformulations were announced in 2012 and completed in late 2013; they were not at all recent by September 2015.
+Moreover, the reformulations were announced in 2012 and completed in late 2013; they are not at all a recent occurrence.